2024 Vault Rankings

 Brioche and Butter

 Don’t be deceived by Skadden’s M&A foundation—the firm’s litigators are first rate.
 The firm has been named a finalist for General Litigation in the New York Law Journal’s Litigation Department of the Year.
-It has also held the top spot in Vault’s Securities Litigation ranking since 2011 and was named Law Firm of the Year for Mergers and Acquisitions Litigation and Securities Litigation in 2020 by U.S. News — Best Lawyers.
-The firm was also named among BTI Consulting Group’s 2020 Fearsome Foursome—going up against Skadden litigators isn’t for the faint of heart.
+It has also held the top spot in Vault’s Securities Litigation ranking since 2011 and has been repeatedly named Law Firm of the Year for Mergers and Acquisitions Litigation and Securities Litigation by U.S. News — Best Lawyers.
+The firm has also been named among BTI Consulting Group’s Fearsome Foursome 11 times, most recently in 2022—going up against Skadden litigators isn’t for the faint of heart.

 Pro bono isn’t merely an afterthought at Skadden.
-In 2021, Skadden attorneys in the U.S. averaged 122 hours of pro bono work.
-Attorneys and professional staff at the firm have completed more than 2 million pro bono hours in the past 10 years, with 180,000 pro bono hours in 2021.
+In 2022, Skadden attorneys in the U.S. averaged 122 hours of pro bono work.
+Attorneys and professional staff at the firm have completed nearly 2 million pro bono hours in the past ten years, with more than 185,000 pro bono hours in 2022.
 All pro bono hours count toward the firm’s 1,800 billable hour target, which associates must meet to receive a bonus.
 According to the firm, Skadden utilizes a practice area model to drive efficiencies in its delivery of immigration-related pro bono legal services; as a result of the program’s success, plans are underway to launch other pro bono projects following this model.
-The firm also offers public interest externship programs with the Legal Aid Society of New York; Legal Aid Society of Washington, DC; and Lawyers Alliance for New York.
+The firm also offers public interest externship programs with the Legal Aid Society of New York; the Legal Aid Society of Washington, DC; and the Lawyers Alliance for New York.
 In addition, Skadden is a member and was instrumental in the formation of the Law Firm Antiracism Alliance.